mushfoo/puka/docs/user-guide/getting-started.md

 - **Progress Tracking**: Track reading progress with visual progress bars
 - **Reading Streaks**: Stay motivated with daily reading streak tracking
 - **Data Portability**: Import/export your data anytime
-- **Offline Support**: Works completely offline on your device
+- **Cloud Sync**: Secure cloud storage with offline fallback mode

 ## Quick Start

 ### 1. First Time Setup

-When you first open Puka, you'll see an empty dashboard.
-This is your starting point!
+When you first open Puka, you may need to sign in for cloud sync or use local storage mode.

+**Sign In (Recommended):**
+- Create an account for cloud sync across devices
+- Your data will be securely stored and backed up
+- Access your books from any device

+**Local Mode:**
+- Continue without signing in
+- Data stored only on this device
+- Manual backup/export required

-**What you'll see:**
+**What you'll see after setup:**
 - A clean interface with tabs for different book statuses
 - A "Reading Streak" section at the top
 - An "Add Book" button to get started

 ### 2. Adding Your First Book